h2non/dployr/README.md

 **Dployr** is a Ruby utility that simplifies cloud management and deployment across different providers

-You can configure your infraestructure and deployment from a simple configuration file which support built-in rich features like templating and inheritance
+You can configure your infraestructure and deployment from a simple configuration file which support built-in rich features

 Dployr only works in Ruby >= `1.9.x`